Formate Heaven Syntax Hell (2002)

 Krautrock From Hell (2010)

 Floyd-inspired modern electronic wall-of-sound music with soaring guitar.
 Some of their albums were released on Manikin label.
 Electric Orange was formed in 1992 by Dirk Jan Müller and his first line-up was with Frank Burkhardt and Marcus Burkhardt.
-Since then the band saw many line-up changes and currently it consists of Müller, Josef Ahns and Silvio Franolic.
+Since then the band saw many line-up changes (Josef Ahns and Silvio Franolic were members at some stages), and currently it consists of Müller, Tom Rückwald, Georg Monheim and Dirk Bittner.